screeps/docs/source/creeps.md

 In other words, one `MOVE` part can move one other part one square per tick.
 If a creep has less `MOVE` parts, its movement will be proportionally slowed which is seen by the increasing fatigue.

-It's worth noting that the `CARRY` part generates fatigue only when it is filled with resources.
+It's worth noting that empty `CARRY` parts don't generate fatigue.

 Samples: